Bowflex VeloCore 16 Review

 Bowflex specifies a recommended user height range of 5'1" to 6'5" for the VeloCore bike.
 It has a 22-inch step-over height which makes it relatively easy to get on and off the bike.
 We measured a total of 7.5 inches of vertical seat height adjustment, along with 2 inches of fore and aft adjustability.
 We also measured the distance between the pedal (at the bottom of the pedal stroke) and the top of the saddle and found a range of 30 to 37-inches.
 While this should certainly be adequate for most users, it is a smaller range than some of the other models we tested that have as many as 13 inches of range.
 For reference, our six-foot-tall tester with a 35-inch inseam fit on the bike without any issue, although he was quite close to the top of the seat height adjustment.
 At the front, the handlebar has just over 4 inches of height adjustment, but it does not allow for any fore/aft adjustability.
 All of the adjustments are fairly easy to make, and there are numbered lines on the seat and handlebar posts so you can easily find your perfect settings if they get changed for any reason.

 Being a performance-oriented high-end spin bike, the VeloCore comes with a somewhat narrow seat.
 This is typical among bikes of this style, and we found it to be relatively comfortable while still allowing for a powerful pedal stroke.
-Users who prefer a more supportive platform may find it to be a little too slim for their taste, but it can be easily swapped out for the seat of your choice.
+Users who prefer a more supportive platform may find it to be a little too slim for their taste, but it can be easily swapped out for a top-rated bike seat of your choice.
 The large, rubber-coated handlebar offers loads of options so you can be sure to find a comfortable hand position no matter the workout.
 The VeloCore's Q-factor, or the horizontal distance between the crank arms where the pedals attach, measured 203mm, or 8-inches.
 Wider Q-factors are somewhat common on indoor exercise bikes, but this is a fair bit wider than a typical road bike Q-factor of around 150mm.
 This width may feel a bit strange to those accustomed to actual road bikes, but those who use spin bikes regularly may not notice a difference.

 User Interface